Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Results

 \subsection{SMS formation}

-Recent numerical simulations have suggested that SMSs form via runaway collisions of stars during the formation of star clusters \citep{Fujii2024,Rantala2024}.
+Recent numerical simulations suggest that SMSs form via runaway collisions among stars during the formation of star clusters \citep{Fujii2024,Rantala2024}.
 The central density necessary for runaway collisions is typically $10^6 \Msun$\,pc$^{-3}$.
 As shown in Fig.~\ref{fig:303_central_radial_profile}, the density of the stellar component is slightly less than $10^6 \Msun$\,pc$^{-3}$.
-In our simulation, however, the softening length for baryons is 5.7\,pc, and therefore, we cannot resolve the density in the innermost region of this galaxy.
+In our simulation, the softening length for baryons is 5.7\,pc, so we cannot resolve the density in the innermost region of this galaxy.
 If this density profile continues into the inner region beyond 1\,pc, we expect the central stellar density to reach $10^6 \Msun$\,pc$^{-3}$.
 In the following, we estimate the SMS mass that can be formed in this galaxy.

-From the results of star cluster formation simulations resolving individual stars, \citet{Fujii2024} suggested that 3--5 per cent of the formed stars contributed to the SMSs through runaway collisions; in other words, the mass increase rate of SMSs in star clusters or galaxies is estimated to be 3--5 per cent of the SFR of the host system.
+From the results of star cluster formation simulations resolving individual stars, \citet{Fujii2024} suggested that 3--5 per cent of the formed stars contributed to the SMSs through runaway collisions; in other words, the accretion rate onto SMSs in star clusters or galaxies is estimated to be 3--5 per cent of the SFR of the host system.
 Using this relation, we estimated the SMS growth rate from the SFR of the central region of the galaxy.
 In the previous subsection, we measured the SFR of the central region of our simulated galaxy (see Fig.~\ref{fig:long_SFR_connected}).
 We assumed that stars within the central 10\,pc of the galaxy could participate in runaway collisions.